Drilling of the geothermal doublet at Gentilly: marking the rebirth of geothermal in France

 60% of network energy needs covered

-From 2015 onwards, the geothermal plant will meet 60% of the energy needed to power the district heating network, thereby avoiding the atmospheric emission of 14,600 metric tons of CO2 every year; a volume equivalent to the annual emissions of 8,000 vehicles.
+Since 2015, the geothermal plant meet 60% of the energy needed to power the district heating network, thereby avoiding the atmospheric emission of 14,600 metric tons of CO2 every year; a volume equivalent to the annual emissions of 8,000 vehicles.

 This project represents a total investment of €32.2 million, 23% of which is being met by subsidies from ADEME (the French Environment and Energy Management Agency) and the Paris Region.